kabilar/sciops-demo-workflow-1/README.md

     for examples on how to plot the processed data.

     ![explore notebook](images/explore.png)

++ Your processed data is stored within the `outbox` and can be downloaded with Filezilla.

 + Please repeat the above steps to process additional datasets.